Steve Heitzeg: 2000s: Death of the Dream, Voice of the Everglades, and Nobel Symphony

-Heitzeg wrote the words and music for What the River Says, a 15-minute work for chorus, piano and percussion in three movements, which was inspired by the 1997 Red River flood that devastated North Dakota and commissioned by the American Composers Forum and the National Endowment for the Arts.
+Heitzeg wrote the words and music for What the River Says, a 15-minute work for chorus, piano, and percussion in three movements, which was inspired by the 1997 Red River flood that devastated North Dakota and commissioned by the American Composers Forum and the National Endowment for the Arts.
 It was premiered by the Grand Forks Master Chorale in 2000.
 Heitzeg used stones and driftwood he gathered from the Red River banks as natural instrumentation.
-The title was taken from a poem by William Stafford.
+The title is from a poem by William Stafford.

 Heitzeg's score for the PBS documentary Death of the Dream: Farmhouses in the Heartland won an Upper Midwest Emmy in 2000 from the National Academy of Television Arts and Sciences.
-It was performed by cellist Laura Sewell, pianist Thomas Linker, fiddle and mandolin player Peter Ostroushko, Heitzeg himself on guitar, and members of the new-music ensemble Zeitgeist.
+It was performed by cellist Laura Sewell, pianist Thomas Linker, fiddle and mandolin player Peter Ostroushko, Heitzeg on guitar, and members of the new-music ensemble Zeitgeist.
 The score was released on disc by Innova Recordings.

-Voice of the Everglades (A Tribute to Marjory Stoneman Douglas) was commissioned by Florida's Naples Philharmonic Orchestra in honor of conservationist Stoneman Douglas, and premiered in November 2000.
-To create the work, Heitzeg spent time in Florida's Everglades and Ten Thousand Islands collecting audio recordings and found objects later used in the final piece, including manatee vocalizations, coral, river stones, sawgrass bundles and manatee bones.
-The premiere performance was accompanied by large-scale projection of images of the Everglades by nature photographer Clyde Butcher, who also narrated excerpts from Stoneman Douglas' writings.
+Voice of the Everglades (A Tribute to Marjory Stoneman Douglas) was commissioned by Florida's Naples Philharmonic Orchestra in honor of conservationist Marjory Stoneman Douglas and premiered in 2000.
+To create the work, Heitzeg spent time in Florida's Everglades and Ten Thousand Islands collecting audio recordings and found objects used in the piece, including manatee vocalizations, coral, river stones, sawgrass bundles and manatee bones.
+The premiere was accompanied by large-scale projection of images of the Everglades by nature photographer Clyde Butcher, who also narrated excerpts from Douglas's writings.
 Cathy Chestnut of the Fort Myers, Florida News-Press called it "a celebration of Douglas' life and the land she fought to protect, and an elegy for the endangered manatee."
 The Czech Republic's Moravian Philharmonic Orchestra's recording of Voice of the Everglades was released on the label Stone Circle Music in 2005.
 Reviewer John Leeman of MusicWeb International called it "heartening" and likened it to "a spoken documentary set to music.
 You could perhaps think of it as a kind of conservationist Peter and the Wolf."